Savjee/savjee.be/src/site/posts/2026/2026-03-xx-converting-chinese-thermostat-to-esphome.md

 Well that's a bummer.
 I would have to figure out the pinout myself.

 I mapped all output pins of the chip to input_booleans in Home Assistant.
 By turning each one on and off, I was able to determine which pin was connected to the relay.
-But figuring out how the display or themistor were connected was going to be much harder.
+But figuring out how the display or thermistor were connected was going to be much harder.

 ## Emailing the manufacturer (it actually worked!)
 I decided to try emailing the manufacturer and ask for some help (or more specifically, a pinout).
 Who knows, maybe they'd take pity on a random European suffering in a cold home office.

 AliExpress listed ezAIoT as the manufacturer but in typical AliExpress fashion, that turned out to be a front company reselling someone else's product.
-I emailed them asking for the pinout but it bounced immediately.
+I emailed them asking for the pinout but the email bounced immediately.

 After reverse image searches, I found the actual manufacturer: [RTI-TEK](https://www.rti-tek.com/).
 I sent them an email and to my surprise, they got back to me with the **full schematics** of the thermostat!